 - Federal acquisition regulations;

 - Prompt payment statutes;

 Dispute Resolution and Litigation

 Our goal is to resolve disputes early, before they balloon into costly, time-consuming litigation that can sap a business.
 We develop legal and negotiating strategies that maximize the opportunity for a negotiated settlement and minimize the risk of monetary loss while striving to preserve strategic business relationships.
 If a dispute ends up in litigation, we continue to look for ways to settle it to obtain the best results for the client.

 The Eckert Seamans Construction Law Group has considerable experience assisting clients in resolving disputes through dispute resolution boards, mediation and arbitration, mini-trials and claim audits, and bench and jury trials.
 Our attorneys regularly serve as arbitrators and mediators, which attests to their thorough knowledge of the construction industry, its practices and standards.

 If a dispute cannot be resolved amicably, we vigorously work to achieve our clients’ objectives.
 We have represented clients in over 40 states, before federal and appellate courts and before domestic and international tribunals on a wide variety of construction related disputes, including delay, impact, loss of productivity, differing site conditions, extra cost, default and defective design claims.

-Our attorneys have served on panels for the American Arbitration Association and frequently lecture before various construction industry trade groups.
 We also are members of a variety of professional and trade organizations, such as the American General Contractors Association, Construction Financial Management Association, Master Builders Association, Associated Builders and Management Association, Associated Builders and Contractors, Inc., General Building Contractors Association, ABA Forum on the Construction Industry and the Pennsylvania and Allegheny County Bar Association Construction Litigation Committees.